jossai87/bedrock-agents-streamlit/README.md

     Data and Privacy: Users are responsible for any data they input, upload, or handle using this application.
 We do not claim ownership of the data processed through the application.

-    Support and Contact: For any issues or questions regarding the application, users can reach out via email to jossai@amazon.com.
+    Support and Contact: For any issues or questions regarding the application, users can reach out to AWS for additional support.

 We encourage users to review the terms and conditions of Streamlit and AWS for a comprehensive understanding of their services.